UI / UX / illustration / branding / wireframing / user testing / web / iOS / Android

 I created illustrations for the website and app, icons, and style guides for a complete visual re-branding of What to Expect.
 For the first phase of iOS visual improvements, I updated new brand colors and fonts to the existing layout as well as tweaked the layout visual consistency.
 These styles will then carry over to other screens in the app.

 While working with What to Expect, I helped launch three new significant iOS features.

-Users can now read iOS articles natively within the app, instead of via the web, significantly improving load time and navigation.
+Users can now read iOS articles natively within the app, instead of via the web, improving load time and navigation.

 With an improved search functionality for both the website and iOS/Android apps, users can also more easily search for specific articles, groups, and discussions with filters.

-Lastly, an improved registration flow and visual design resulted in an increase in email newsletter sign-ups.
+An improved registration flow and visual design resulted in an increase in email newsletter sign-ups.